Checklist for outgoing students

 4. Inform Kela about the changed circumstances

-If you are entitled to Kela study grant during your studies in Finland, you have to notify Kela about your changed circumstances.
-You can do it via the Kela’s online service.
+If you are entitled to Kela study grant during your studies in Finland, you have to notify Kela about your changed circumstances with a specific form.
+The form can be completed in the Kela’s online service.
+Diak confirms your student exchange to Kela according to the Mobility Online information.
+Please make sure that the destination information and dates of your student exchange are correct in Mobility online.

-Apply for the grant in Mobility Online.
-The grant application can be made once the previous steps have been completed.
-You are only entitled to one of the grants listed below; the type of the study grant is determined by the exchange programme.
+Apply for student exchange grant in Mobility Online.
+The grant application can be made once the previous steps (e.g. Learning Agreement) have been completed.
+You are only entitled to one of the grants listed below; the type of grant is determined by the exchange programme.

 Apply for one of the following funds:

-For students who do not qualify for an Erasmus grant (normally for any destination outside Europe)
+For students who do not qualify for an Erasmus+ grant (all destinations outside Europe).

-For students participating in the Erasmus Studies Programme (normally any university exchange in Europe).
+For students participating in the Erasmus Study Programme (university exchange in Europe).
 Every now and then it is also possible to attend the global Erasmus+ exchange.

-For students participating in the Erasmus Work Placement Programme (normally any work organization placement in Europe)
+For students participating in the Erasmus Work Placement Programme (normally any work organisation placement in Europe).

 6. Arrange tickets, work permits, residency permits and visa

-The student is responsible for buying travel tickets and applying for work permits, residency permits and visas as applicable.
+The student is responsible for buying travel tickets and applying for work permits, residence permits and visas.
 Please note that bureaucratic processes take time, and it is advisable to start early.
 Should you need some official statements, you can get those from the international office.

 7. Find out about insurance cover

-The students of Diak are insured against accidents also while studying and/or completing practical training abroad.
+- Diak students are insured against accidents also while studying and/or completing practical training abroad.
 The insurance policy covers medical expenses, daily allowances, permanent disability and death caused by an accident if the accident occurs during curriculum-based activities or travel directly related to such activities.

-If you are going to another EU country and are a citizen of a member state, you are normally entitled to public health care services in acute cases on the basis of the Finnish health insurance scheme provided that you are a member.
+If you are going to another EU country and are a citizen of a member state, you are normally entitled to public health care services in acute cases on the basis of the Finnish health insurance scheme provided that you are a member (see 8.
+European Health card).

 Note: The level of health care compensation or treatment may not be equivalent to that provided by health care services in Finland.